 2. M-Audio BX5 D3 – Best for Balanced Budget Sound

-The BX5 D3 has been a go-to affordable monitor for years.
+The M-Audio BX5 D3 has been a go-to affordable monitor for years.
 Its 5” woofer delivers a balanced, clear sound that works across genres, making it a reliable budget pick.

 Why it’s budget-friendly: Classic “workhorse” monitor at an entry-level price.